OlivierHnt/RadiiPolynomial.jl/docs/src/examples/infinite_dimensional_proofs/ivp.md

-# Initial value problem for Ordinary Differential Equations (ODE)
+# Initial value problem for ordinary differential equations (ODE)

 In this example, we will prove the existence of a solution of the initial value problem